-The term “outcome-based service” has likely flashed across your radar screen; perhaps you’ve even read some insider commentary touting it as the wave of the future, but lacking actionable takeaways.
-Outcome-based service is a whole new way of looking at service delivery — one that can seem a bit daunting.
+As a result, the term “outcome-based service” has likely flashed across your radar screen; perhaps you’ve even read some insider commentary touting it as the wave of the future but lacking actionable takeaways.
+Outcome-based service is a different way of looking at service delivery — where the service provider plays a much larger role in coordinating with clients to achieve certain goals and reach specific milestones.

-So today we’d like to drill down on a few key actions — four, for starters — that you can take to move toward reaping the significant benefits of outcome-based service delivery.
-These four new actions are closely connected to four traditional pieces of advice for improving service delivery:
+So we’d like to take a closer look at service delivery and drill down on four key actions that you can take to move toward reaping the significant benefits of outcome-based service delivery.
+These four actions are closely connected to the following four traditional, now outdated, pieces of advice for improving service delivery:

 - Provide better communication